 - All the moisture should be dried with a clean lint-free cloth or a paper tea towel.

-- You then place the dried skillet or pan on an oven under medium heat to remove the remaining moisture This will help in reducing the rusting probability of the skillets and pans as cast iron is quick to rusting under humid conditions.
+- You then place the dried skillet or pan in an oven under medium heat to remove the remaining moisture This will help in reducing the rusting probability of the skillets and pans as cast iron is quick to rust under humid conditions.

 - Use some elbow grease to re-season the cast iron pans and skillets to keep them in good condition for long periods of time.